 How to define your 'main residence'

-If you live in your property full time, then this is considered your main property.
-If you buy the property to rent out as an investment, this is considered a rental investment property.
+Your main residence, or principal place of residence (PPOR), is the property you live in full time.
+If you buy a property to rent out as an investment, this is considered a rental investment property.

-The ATO takes several factors into account during their review of your property, and there’s no single criterion that is the determining factor.
+The ATO considers several factors during their review of your property, and there’s no single criterion that is the determining factor.

-The ATO will typically determine that a property is your main residence when:
+The ATO will typically determine that a property is your principal residence when: